adambennett/StS-DuelistMod/README.md

 This is a work in progress, and there will likely be some bugs and minor issues.
 I will do my best to address any unforeseen problems that arise, and of course I will be doing my own continued playtesting and debugging.
 Expect periodic updates.
 My contact information is listed at the end of this description if you would like to reach me directly with issues/feedback/bug reports/suggestions/hate mail.
 Thanks for playing!

+# Duelist Keywords
+Summon - Counts monsters currently summoned.
+Maximum of 5 Summons.
+Tribute - Removes X Summons.
+Unless you have enough Summons to Tribute, you cannot play a Tribute monster.
+Resummon - Replays the card, ignoring Tribute costs.
+Some monsters trigger extra special effects when Resummoned.
+Increment - Increase your maximum Summons by X.
+Magnets - Associated with the 4 Magnet Warrior cards.
+This keyword just signifies effects that go with these cards.
+Ojamania - Add 2 random cards to your hand, they cost 0 this turn.
+Apply 1 random buff.
+Apply 2 random debuffs to an enemy.
+Dragon - Specific type of monster card.
+When Tributed for another Dragon, you gain 1 Strength.
+Spellcaster - Specific type of monster card.
+When Tributed for a Dragon, you lose 2 HP.
+Insect - Specific type of monster card.
+When Tributed for an Insect/Plant/Predaplant, apply 3 Poison to all enemies.
+Plant - Specific type of monster card.
+When Tributed for an Insect/Plant/Predaplant, apply 3 Poison to all enemies.
+Predaplant - More specific type of Plant.
+Predaplants are treated as Plants, but some cards trigger effects concerning ONLY Predaplants.

 # Gameplay Mechanics
 ## Summoning & Tributing
 When you play lower cost/power monsters with the Summon keyword, you gain stacks of summons equal to the number found on the card, up to a certain maximum number.
 The default maximum is 5, but this number	can be increased via card effect.
 Having a lot of summons allows you to play more powerful monster cards with the Tribute keyword.
 To play a card with the Tribute keyword, you will need to have at least as many summons as the number found on the card.
 For example, in the starting deck you find the monster cards 7-Colored Fish, which has the text 'Summon 1', and Summoned Skull, which has the text 'Tribute 1'.
 In this example, if you have 0 summons, you would need to play 7-Colored Fish first to stack up 1 summon, and then you would be able to play Summoned Skull which would consume that 1 stack you just created with 7-Colored Fish, leaving you again with 0 summons.